m4sc0/mycode/README.md

-# mycode
+# MyCode

-Clean Code editor
+---

+Made by:
+Masco